New Arts Journalism

 - Graphic novels

-With a multitude of print publications, galleries, creative organizations, and museums, Chicago's art scene serves as a laboratory for our research.
-The city’s major media and communications center provides you with many options for your required second-year internship, in which you will combine your study of art, design, new media, criticism, and 21st-century arts journalism with practical work.
-Students are placed with local and global media and class-created publications and contribute to SAIC's award-winning F Newsmagazine and fnewsmagazine.com.
+With a multitude of print publications, galleries, creative organizations, and museums, Chicago's art scene serves as a laboratory for research and networking.
+The city's major media and communications center provides you with many options for your required second-year internship, in which you will combine your study of art, design, new media, criticism, and 21st-century arts journalism with practical, professional work.
+Students also to SAIC's award-winning F Newsmagazine and fnewsmagazine.com.
 Class guest lectures have included artists, critics, designers, and writers from the Chicago Tribune, CHICAGO magazine, The Reader, Bad at Sports, Inside/Within, EXPO Chicago, and more.

 Interested in learning more?